Skip to content

 Scenario 1: Office Planner

-• Read Planner View
+Planning Tools: Access Planner View, Read Planner View

-Result: Can plan work and adjust schedules but cannot execute or approve work.
+Result: Can plan work and adjust schedules, but cannot execute or approve work.

 Scenario 2: Offshore Worker

-A technician executing work offshore needs:
+A technician executing work offshore.

-Time Tracking:
+Time Tracking: Manage Timesheets

-Result: Can execute assigned work, complete checklists, report defects, and log time but cannot plan or schedule.
+Result: Can execute assigned work, complete checklists, report defects, and log time — but cannot plan or schedule.

 Scenario 3: Project Supervisor